What is Achilles Tendinosis?

 What are the outcomes for those who have surgery for Achilles tendinosis?

-Surgery can predictably return patients to activity.
+Patients typically return to activity after surgery.
 Success rates for

-Achilles tendinosis surgery are 80-90 percent.
+Achilles tendinosis surgery are 80-90%.
 Some of the variability depends

 on the amount of tendon that is diseased at the time of surgery.

-Patients improve with both conservative and operative management of Achilles tendinosis.
+Patients improve with both non-surgical and surgical treatment for Achilles tendinosis.
 Physical therapy has been shown to help most patients with this condition and should be tried before surgery is considered.

 Original article by Mark Drakos, MD